KeepingBeat415/AWS-cloud-learning-path/CLF-C02/CLF-C02-1.md

 EC2 Dedicated Hosts

 - A physical server with EC2 instance capacity fully dedicated to your use
-- Allows you address compliance requirements and use your existing ser ver-bound software licenses (per-socket, per-core, pe—VM software licenses)
+- Allows you address compliance requirements and use your existing server-bound software licenses (per-socket, per-core, pe—VM software licenses)
 - Purchasing Options:
   - On-demand – pay per second for active Dedicated Host
   - Reserved - 1 or 3 years (No Upfront, Partial Upfront, All Upfront)